 Regulations Officers and a Devon Loves Dogs Project Co- ordinator.
 In addition, Teignbridge Council has 2 part time Biodiversity Officers and share Devon County Council's Senior Ecologist.
-407 Biodiversity evidence suggests expansion into the neighbouring countryside is not a good thing The concern about expansion of existing settlements into the countryside is noted.
+Biodiversity evidence suggests expansion into the neighbouring countryside is not a good thing The concern about expansion of existing settlements into the countryside is noted.
 However, Part 2 of the Local Plan will needs to identify land for additional development up to 2040.
 Whilst the re-development of brownfield land is preferred, this is unlikely to provide sufficient land to meet the needs of the District.
 In addition, an Urban Capacity Study will be undertaken to investigate whether there are areas within existing urban areas and towns that could accommodate development.
-402 Species of protected bat have been identified to the rear of Embury Close.
+Species of protected bat have been identified to the rear of Embury Close.
 Land to the north and north east of Embury Close is allocated for development in the adopted Local Plan.
 The sites does not extend as far south as Embury Close.
-Air Q uality ref Summary of comments response 217 190 Concern is raised about new development in Newton Abbot, Kingskerswell and Teignmouth and it is suggested that no development takes place in these areas until there are improvements to the air quality Development throughout the District is subject to Policy EN6 of the adopted Local Plan 2013-2033, which ensures that major developments likely to have a negative impact on an Air Quality Management Area provide sufficient information to assess the impact and, where a significant impact is indicated within an existing Air Quality Management Area or which could itself result in the declaration of an additional Air Quality Management Area, the development mitigates negative impacts through the production and implementation of a tailored Low Emission Strategy which proposes management and other measures including implementation of relevant proposals within the Air Quality Action Plan.
+Air Q uality Summary of comments response Concern is raised about new development in Newton Abbot, Kingskerswell and Teignmouth and it is suggested that no development takes place in these areas until there are improvements to the air quality Development throughout the District is subject to Policy EN6 of the adopted Local Plan 2013-2033, which ensures that major developments likely to have a negative impact on an Air Quality Management Area provide sufficient information to assess the impact and, where a significant impact is indicated neighbouring countryside is not a good thing Species of protected bat have been identified to the rear of Embury Close.
+Air Q Summary of comments Concern is raised about new development in Newton Abbot, Kingskerswell and Teignmouth and it is suggested that no development takes impacts through the production and implementation of a tailored Low Emission Strategy which proposes management and other measures including implementation of relevant proposals within the Air Quality Action Plan.
 Draft Local Plan Policy EN7: Air Quality, is broadly similar to the existing policy, but includes reference to the Air Quality Action Plan produced by the Council and makes clear circumstances when planning permission will be refused.
 It is likely that the Kingskerswell Air Quality Management Area will be able to be revoked due to improvements in air quality since the opening of the South Devon Link Road.
 162 Requests the designation of a new AQMA along the A379 corridor (Exminster) AQMAs are designated where air quality falls below the objectives set out in the Air Quality (England) Regulations 2000 as amended by the Air Quality (England) (Amendment) Regulations 2002.
 They are not policy areas and are not designated through the Local Plan.
 178 209 Concern raised about the impacts of new developments within the existing Local Plan on air quality, with particular reference to NA3.
 Policy EN6 Air Quality of the adopted Local Plan ensures that major developments likely to have a negative impact on an Air Quality Management Area provide sufficient information to assess the impact and, where a significant impact is indicated within an existing Air Quality Management Area or which could itself result in the declaration of an additional Air Quality Management Area, the development mitigates negative impacts through the production and implementation of a tailored Low Emission Strategy which proposes management and other measures including implementation of relevant proposals within the Air Quality Action Plan.